serlo/frontend/README.md

 The server is now running on `localhost:3000`.

-You can change the port by running e.g. `yarn dev --port 8080`.
+You can change the port by running `yarn dev --port 8080`.

 ### Creating pages